 Undescended Testes in Children

-Undescended testes is when one or both of the male testes have not passed down (descended) into the scrotal sac.
+Undescended testes means 1 or both of the male testes have not passed down (descended) into the scrotal sac.
 This is a condition seen in some newborn baby boys.
-Most cases involve only one teste.
+Most cases involve only 1 teste.
 About 1 in 10 cases affect both testes.

 What causes undescended testes in a child?